SAN-Net: Learning Generalization to Unseen Sites for Stroke Lesion Segmentation with Self-Adaptive Normalization: Methodology

 \subsubsection{MAIN}

 As shown in Fig.~\ref{fig:architecture}(a), the branch structures for computing $\gamma$ and $\beta$ are the same.
 Every convolutional block consists of a 3$\times$3 convolution, batch normalization, and ReLU activation, with one filter.
 Each max-pooling layer divides the resolution of the feature map by 2$\times$2.
-Moreover, the fully connected layer has 2,688 input features and 256 output features, and can summarise the statistics of the input MR images.
-After the fully connected layer, the feature maps are then reshaped to size 16$\times$16.
+The fully connected layer has 2,688 input features and 256 output features, which summarizes the statistics of the input MR images.
+Then, the outputs from the fully-connected layer are reshaped to size 16$\times$16.
 The average pooling layer compresses the resolution to 1$\times$1, allowing us to obtain the adaptive affine parameters $\gamma$ and $\beta$ for each input image.